raspberrypilearning/quest-seeker/en/step_2.md

 --- task ---

 Right-click in the Hierarchy window and go to ‘UI’ then select ‘Text - TextMeshPro’.
-Name the new Object 'Coins'.
+Name the new Object 'Coins', or a suitable name for your reward.

-Add a new 'QuestSeeker' script component to the **Player** to keep track of the quest state including the number of coins.
+Add a new 'QuestSeeker' script component to the **Player** to keep track of the quest state and the reward.

-Add a `bool` variable called `hasQuestItem` to store whether the quest item has been collected.

-Add a `coins` variable to store the reward and a coinText variable to store the TextMeshPro object to display the number of coins.
-Update the display of the coins in the `Update` method.

 ```
 using TMPro;